VANatHeritage/ConSiteTools/README.md

 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-11-13):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-12-05):

-#### Version 2.4.x-dev
+#### Version 2.5

 Prioritization tools -> Build Conservation Portfolio tool:
   - bycatch and secondary rankings procedures altered so that only bycatch/top-ranking EOs move onward to the next ranking, when the number of EOs exceeds the target.
-  - Portfolio selections are no longer allowed to exceed the target for the element (previously this was allowed through bycatch)
+  - Portfolio selections are no longer allowed to exceed the target for the element (previously this was allowed with bycatch selections)
-  - added a STATUS attribute to the element table to indicate portfolio target status.
+  - added a STATUS attribute to the element table to indicate portfolio target status

 B-rank tool:
   - allows boundaries other than ConSites to be used